mauriziopinotti/myopinionrocks_app/README.md

 ### Build and run locally

-Install Flutter as described (in the docs)[https://docs.flutter.dev/get-started/install].
+Install Flutter as described [in the docs](https://docs.flutter.dev/get-started/install).

 ```shell
 # Run for local server on 127.0.0.1:8080